 3.4.
-The dispenser, such as the DSP501A, is connected to the robot via the dispenser interface cable.
+The dispenser, such as the DC100, is connected to the robot via the dispenser interface cable.
 Connect the female round connector of the dispenser interface cable to the DISPENSER connector on the robot.

-Connect the small plastic connector (male foot switch plug) from the other end of the dispenser interface cable to the FOOT PEDAL connector at the back side of the dispenser.
+Connect the female round connector from the other end of the dispenser interface cable to the FOOT PEDAL connector at the back side of the dispenser.

 3.5.
-Connect the male end of the barrel adapter assembly provided with the DSP501A dispenser to the air output connector on the front side of the DSP501A.
+Connect the male end of the barrel adapter assembly (supplied separately) to the air output connector on the front side of the DC100.

-Connect the barrel adapter end of the barrel adapter assembly to a 30 cc or 55 cc barrel of material.
-Connect the appropriate luer lock dispensing tip to the end of the barrel.
-Place the barrel in the barrel holder on the robot's Z head.
+Connect the barrel adapter end of the barrel adapter assembly to a 30 cc or 55 cc syringe barrel of material.
+Connect the appropriate luer lock dispensing tip to the end of the syringe barrel.
+Place the syringe barrel in the barrel holder on the robot's Z head.

-Detailed instructions for setting up the DSP501A dispenser can be found in the manual provided with the DSP501A.
+Detailed instructions for setting up the DC100 dispenser can be found in the manual provided with the DC100.

 - 3.6.
-For normal operation, the orange TIMER / NO TIMER switch on the DSP501A dispenser should be in the NO TIMER position (a picture of a clock with a X through it is shown). - 3.7.
+For normal operation, the DC100 dispenser should be put into PURGE mode. - 3.7.
 Connect the Teach Pendant cable to the Teach Pendant connector on the robot. - 3.8.
-Connect the power cord of the DSP501A to the back side of the dispenser.
-Be sure to use the correct power cord and power source for the dispenser model you are using (110 V or 220 V). - 3.9.
-Connect the power cord of the F5200N series robot to the power socket on the robot.
-Be sure to use the correct power cord and power source for the robot model you are using (110 V or 220 V). - 3.10.
+Connect the Home Sensor cable to the Home Sensor connector on the robot. - 3.9.
+Connect the Motor Power cables - 3.10.
+Connect the power cord of the DC100 to the back side of the dispenser. - 3.11.
+Connect the power cord of the F6000N ADVANCE series robot to the power inlet socket on the robot controller.
+Be sure to use the correct power cord and power source for the robot model you are using (110 V or 220 V).
+Refer to the applied label above the power inlet socket of the robot controller for confirmation as to whether the robot is rated for 100-115V or 200-230V use.

+3.12.
 Tie back all cables and air lines so that they will not interfere with the robot's motion when the robot is operating.
-Be sure that the cables and air lines do not restrict the motion of the robot's head and of the robot's table and make sure that they cannot become jammed as the robot moves through the work area.
+Be sure that the cables and air lines do not restrict the motion of the robot's head and make sure that they cannot become jammed as the robot moves through the work area.